Skip to content

 Example Code in C++ for querying

 After building the index, you can execute queries on it.
-The following codes show how to load ivf index and query from disk, execute queries, and compare the results to the groundtruth.
+The following code shows how to load the IVF index and queries from disk, execute the queries, and compare results against the ground truth.

 #include <iostream>